What is Natural Wine?

 The Ultimate Guide to Natural Wine

-Natural wine is a term used to describe wines that are farmed sustainably, typically using organic or biodynamic practices and made without adding or removing anything during the winemaking process.
+Natural wines are farmed sustainably, typically using organic or biodynamic practices and made without adding or removing anything during the winemaking process.
 This means no fining or filtering and no adding of acid, sugar or any other components.

 all about natural wine styles